-9.4.6 The "nrunner" and "runner" test runner
+9.4.6 The "nrunner" and "legacy runner" test runner

 This section details a test runner called "nrunner", also known as N(ext) Runner, and the architecture around.
-It compares it with the older (and default) test runner, simply called "runner".
+It compares it with the older, legacy (no longer default) test runner, simply called "runner".